glotzerlab/signac-docs/docs/source/community.rst

         pre-commit install

-    To install and run `Pre-commit`_ for all the files preset in the repository, run the following commands:
+    To install and run `Pre-commit`_ for all the files present in the repository, run the following commands:

     .. code-block:: bash

         pip install pre-commit